Help with new Complaint Filing System

 Link: Follow-up on Issue

-Simply enter tracking number, which you should have received via e-mail.
+Simply enter tracking number, which you should have received via e-mail (but didn't).
 (Not a case number like CC1812345.)

 Although the form says that your e-mail address as "required", it is unknown why, since this seems to work without it.